The new East for Turkey

 Où va la Turquie ?
 Où nous conduit-elle ?

-Conference of October 15, 2020, with Ahmet Insel, Jean-Sylvestre Mongrenier and Bertrand Viala • See the video
+Conference of October 15, 2020, with Ahmet Insel, Jean-Sylvestre Mongrenier and Bertrand Viala, video • See the video

 L’opération turque dans le Nord-Est syrien, sa portée militaire et ses perspectives géopolitiques